 Neuroma: An amputation neuroma is usually palpable.
-Daily ultrasound treatment for 5 to 10 sessions may be most effective.
-Other treatments include injection of corticosteroids or analgesics into the neuroma or the surrounding area, cryotherapy, and continuous tight bandaging of the stump.
-Surgical resection often has disappointing results.
+Treatments include ultrasound therapy, injection of corticosteroids or analgesics into the neuroma or the surrounding area, cryotherapy, and continuous tight bandaging of the residual limb.
+Surgical techniques are available for refractory pain.

 Spur formation at the amputated end of the bone: Spurs may be diagnosed by palpation and x-ray.
 The only effective treatment is surgical resection.

-Phantom limb sensation (a painless awareness of the amputated limb possibly accompanied by tingling) is experienced by some new amputees.
+Phantom limb sensation (a feeling that the amputated part is still present possibly accompanied by tingling) is experienced by some people with recent amputations.
 This sensation may last several months or years but usually disappears without treatment.
 Frequently, patients sense only part of the missing limb, often the foot, which is the last phantom sensation to disappear.
 Phantom limb sensation is not harmful; however, patients, without thinking, commonly attempt to stand with both legs and fall, particularly when they wake at night to go to the bathroom.

 Phantom limb pain is less common and can be severe and difficult to control.
 Some experts think it is more likely to occur if patients had a painful condition before amputation or if pain was not adequately controlled intraoperatively and postoperatively.
-Various treatments, such as simultaneous exercise of amputated and contralateral limbs, massage of the stump, finger percussion of the stump, use of mechanical devices (eg, a vibrator), and ultrasound, are reportedly effective.
-Drugs (eg, gabapentin) may help.
+Various treatments, such as simultaneous exercise of amputated and contralateral limbs, massage of the residual limb, finger percussion of the residual limb, use of mechanical devices (eg, a vibrator), and ultrasound, are reportedly effective.
+Medications (eg, gabapentin) may help.